-- Goal 2B: Florida Polytechnic University's goal is to establish a safe, integrated and cohesive order of campus open spaces defined by a unified architectural framework, while promoting compact, efficient and environmentally sensitive land use planning. - Objective 2B.1: Locate future buildings in such a manner as to define: (i) the campus core; (ii) the iconic symbol of the University; (iii) the campus entries and system of peripheral vehicular circulation and parking; (iv) a network of pedestrian circulation; and (v) a hierarchy of open spaces culminating with a consistent campusedge. - Policy 2B.1.2: The timing, phasing, and priorities for the development of buildings, facilities, and open spaces shall be consistent with the principles established for capital improvement planning. - Policy 2B.1.3: In all architectural design, seek consistency in the massing and height of buildings to maintain the character and expression of the existing campus landscape. - Policy 2B.1.4: Use the Planning, Design and Construction to review and ensure that campus development complies with goals, objectives, and policies in accordance with the Campus Master Plan. - Policy 2B.1.5: Position future buildings so that they contribute to the definition of public space.
+- Goal 2B: Florida Polytechnic University's goal is to establish a safe, integrated and cohesive order of campus open spaces defined by a unified architectural framework, while promoting compact, efficient and environmentally sensitive land use planning. - Objective 2B.1: Locate future buildings in such a manner as to define: (i) the campus core; (ii) the iconic symbol of the University; (iii) the campus entries and system of peripheral vehicular circulation and parking; (iv) a network of pedestrian circulation; and (v) a hierarchy of open spaces culminating with a consistent campus edge. - Policy 2B.1.2: The timing, phasing and priorities for the development of buildings, facilities, and open spaces shall be consistent with the principles established for capital improvement planning. - Policy 2B.1.3: In all architectural design, seek consistency in the massing and height of buildings in order to maintain the character and expression of the existing campus landscape. - Policy 2B.1.4: Use the Campus Planning Committee to review and ensure that campus development complies with goals, objectives, and policies in accordance with the Campus Master Plan. - Policy 2B.1.5: Position future buildings so that they contribute to the definition of public space.
 Facades and entries shall facilitate public use.
-Mechanical or service areas shall be separated from the public entries and placed away from the public spaces. - Policy 2B.1.6: Establish a hierarchy of campus open spaces with a clear circulation system including paths that are appropriately articulated in terms of scale and detail. - Policy 2B.1.7: Future buildings shall be carefully sited to minimize impacts to existing trees.
-At the time of construction, trees shall be protected from damage using perimeter barricades placed at the tree drip lines or critical root zone limits (whichever is greater). - Policy 2B.1.8: Explore procedures for funding campus landscape improvements independent of individual building construction projects to achieve a campus landscape framework that is visibly composed as a whole rather than a collection of individuals, unrelated landscapes. - Policy 2B.1.9: Accommodate the initial demand for parking in surface lots at the perimeter of the campus.
-As student enrollment increases, development alternative parking such as a parking structure. - Objective 2B.2: Provide service and emergency access to campus buildings via service drives and maintain separation between service and pedestrian routes to the greatest extent possible. - Policy 2B.2.1: Enforce a policy designating service and emergency access routes on campus.
-Service access routes shall be reviewed for adequacy during the new facility plan review process. - Objective 2B.3: Enhance physical connections among campus facilities.

-Policy 2B.3.1: Establish physical connections among campus facilities by continuing to build-out pedestrian circulation and way-finding systems.

-Policy 2B.3.2: Encourage tree planting, appropriately scaled pedestrian lighting, signage and amenities along pedestrian routes. - Objective 2B.4: Achieve a low level of energy consumption on campus as measured per capita and per building. - Policy 2B.4.1: Encourage compact campus development in order to increase efficiency of utilities, encourage pedestrian movement, and preserve land resources.
+Mechanical or service areas shall be separated from the public entries and placed away from the public spaces.

+- Policy 2B.1.6: Establish a hierarchy of campus open spaces with a clear circulation system including paths that are appropriately articulated in terms of scale and detail. - Policy 2B.1.7: Future buildings shall be carefully sited to minimize impacts to existing trees.
+At the time of construction, trees shall be protected from damage through the use of perimeter barricades placed at the tree drip lines or critical root zone limits (whichever is greater). - Policy 2B.1.8: Explore procedures for funding campus landscape improvements independent of individual building construction projects in order to achieve a campus landscape framework that is visibly composed as a whole rather than a collection of individual, unrelated landscapes. - Policy 2B.1.9: Accommodate the initial demand for parking in surface lots at the perimeter of the campus.
+As student enrollment increases, investigate transportation alternatives. - Objective 2B.2: Provide service and emergency access to campus buildings via service drives, and maintain separation between service and pedestrian routes to the greatest extent possible. - Policy 2B.2.1: Enforce a policy designating service and emergency access routes on campus.
+Service access routes shall be reviewed for adequacy during the new facility plan review process. - Objective 2B.3: Enhance physical connections among campus facilities. - Policy 2B.3.1: Establish physical connections among campus facilities by continuing to build-out pedestrian circulation and way-finding systems. - Policy 2B.3.2: Encourage tree planting, appropriately scaled pedestrian lighting, signage and amenities along pedestrian routes. - Objective 2B.4: Achieve a low level of energy consumption on campus as measured per capita and per building. - Policy 2B.4.1: Encourage compact campus development in order to increase efficiency of utilities, encourage pedestrian movement, and preserve land resources. - Policy 2B.4.2: Require new building design to respond to the particular climatic conditions of Central Florida and address energy conservation through building orientation and siting, massing, shading and shape. - Policy 2B.4.3: Encourage walkways, breezeways, shaded courts, solar screens and operable windows. - Policy 2B.4.4: Endeavor to support sustainability principles through state-of-the-art design and construction practices.